Devin the Dude

-Devin Charles Copeland (born June 4, 1969), better known by his stage name Devin the Dude, is an American rapper from Houston, Texas, whose career has spanned multiple decades and helped shape Southern hip hop; he is widely regarded as a pioneer of stoner rap and an “everyman” storyteller associated with lifestyle-focused narratives.
+Devin Charles Copeland (born June 4, 1969), better known by his stage name Devin the Dude, is an American rapper.
 In 2025, he co-created Coughee by Devin the Dude, a hemp and cannabis-culture brand.

 Early life

-Devin Charles Copeland was born on June 4, 1969, in Pontiac, Michigan.
-He spent most of his early childhood in St. Petersburg and moved to Houston while in the fourth grade.
+Devin Charles Copeland was born on June 4, 1969.
+He spent his early childhood in St. Petersburg, Florida, until moving to Texas before the fourth grade; first to the small town of Douglasville and then to Houston.
 He spent the rest of his youth moving back and forth between New Boston and Houston, finally settling in Houston after graduating from high school.
-He smoked marijuana for the first time at a skating rink in seventh grade; marijuana later became a major influence on his music.
+Copeland smoked marijuana for the first time at a skating rink in seventh grade; marijuana later became a major influence on his music.
 As a teenager, Copeland became interested in breakdancing, joining several dance crews until he began rapping, which soon became his main interest.
-After graduating from high school, he met Rob Quest, a rapper, and record producer Jugg Mugg.
-The trio formed the group the Odd Squad.

 Musical career

+Copeland's first musical venture was a group called 3D, which he formed alongside his brother Dexter and a friend named Jugg Mugg in 1988.
+Copeland subsequently met Rob Quest at a talent show; Copeland, Jugg Mugg, and Rob Quest then formed the Odd Squad (later known as the Coughee Brothaz).
+The Odd Squad signed to Rap-A-Lot Records, through which they released the 1994 album Fadanuf Fa Erybody!!.
+Fadanuf was the only album to be released under the Odd Squad name, but it attracted positive attention within Houston's rap scene, with Scarface later describing it as his favorite release on the Rap-A-Lot label.

-After forming the Odd Squad (later known as the Coughee Brothaz), the group signed to Rap-A-Lot Records.
-The label is notable for being the home of hip-hop artists such as Geto Boys, Scarface, and Too Much Trouble.
-Copeland moved on to become part of Scarface's Facemob before going solo in 1998.
-Copeland has released ten solo albums: The Dude (1998), Just Tryin' ta Live (2002), To tha X-Treme (2004), Waitin' to Inhale (2007), Landing Gear (2008), Suite 420 (2010), Gotta Be Me (2010), One for the Road (2013), Acoustic Levitation (2017) and Still Rollin' Up: Somethin' To Ride With (2019).
-He also made a number of guest appearances, including on Dr. Dre's "Fuck You" in 1999, De La Soul's "Baby Phat" in 2001, Slim Thug's "I'm Back" off of Boss of All Bosses in 2009, Gucci Mane's "Kush Is My Cologne" of off The State vs Radric Davis in 2009 alongside Bun B & E-40, Tech N9ne's "After Party" in 2010 off of The Gates Mixed Plate, and Young Jeezy's "Higher Learning" off of the late 2011 album Thug Motivation 103: Hustlerz Ambition.
+After the release of Fadanuf, Copeland joined Scarface's Facemob, before ultimately going solo at Scarface's encouragement in 1998.
+Copeland released four solo albums on Rap-A-Lot over the following decade: The Dude (1998), Just Tryin' ta Live (2002), To tha X-Treme (2004), and Waitin' to Inhale (2007).
+He also made a number of guest appearances, including on Dr. Dre's "Fuck You" in 1999, De La Soul's "Baby Phat" in 2001, Slim Thug's "I'm Back" in 2009, Gucci Mane's "Kush Is My Cologne" in 2009 alongside Bun B & E-40, Tech N9ne's "After Party" in 2010, and Young Jeezy's "Higher Learning" in 2011.